zenbenali/acnc/README.md

 ## Support

-For support, contact info@huonghuaco.vn or open an issue in the GitHub repository.
+For support, contact info.zenastra@gmail.com or open an issue in the GitHub repository.

 ---